David Feinstein, Chairman of the Board

 Barbara Karesh Stender, Board Trustee

-Mrs. Stender started her art consulting firm, Art for Business, in 1980 in Charleston, SC.
-Previously, she worked for twelve years at the High Museum of Art, Atlanta, GA and the Gibbes Museum of Art, Charleston, SC.
+Barbara Stender started her art consulting firm, Art for Business, in 1980 in Charleston, SC.
+Previously, she worked for 12 years at the High Museum of Art, Atlanta, GA, and at the Gibbes Museum of Art, Charleston, SC.
 Ms. Stender is an accredited art appraiser and a well-known collector and promoter of Southern artists.

 Jane Mason, Board Trustee

-Jane Mason was trained at the School of the Art Institute of Chicago and is both an artist and computer scientist who has owned and operated her own companies from 1962-2006.
-She was awarded the 2003 McColl Award for Lifetime Achievement to the Mint Museum of Craft + Design, and was selected by the Collectors of Wood Art for the 2009 Lifetime Achievement Award.
+Jane Mason was trained at the School of the Art Institute of Chicago and is both an artist and computer scientist.
+Over the years, she has owned and operated her own companies from 1962-2006.
+She was awarded the 2003 McColl Award for Lifetime Achievement from the Mint Museum of Craft & Design, and was selected by the Collectors of Wood Art for its 2009 Lifetime Achievement Award.

 Ken Hakuta, Board Trustee

-Ken Hakuta is an inventor and appeared on national television for six years as the host of the popular Dr. Fad Show, a program promoting creativity and innovation in children.
+A much-honored inventor, Ken Hakuta appeared on national television for six years as the host of the popular Dr. Fad Show, a program promoting creativity and innovation in children.
 He was the organizer of multiple inventors’ conventions across the United States, and received the Inventor of the Year Award from the Franklin Institute in Philadelphia.
-He received an MBA from Harvard Business School, and is the manager of the estate of influential video artist Nam June Paik, his uncle.
-He currently serves as a board member of the Hirshhorn Museum and an emeritus board member on the Smithsonian American Art Museum.
+He received an MBA from Harvard Business School, and is the manager of the estate of seminal and influential video artist Nam June Paik, his uncle.
+He currently serves as a board member of the Hirshhorn Museum and as an emeritus board member on the Smithsonian American Art Museum.

 David Furchgott, President and Founder of International Arts & Artists

 Culminating his nearly 50 years in cultural management, David Furchgott is the founder and president of International Arts & Artists, having started each of the organization’s four initial major programming areas during his 23-year tenure.
 He located IA&A at its 170-year old Hillyer Court facility, which he purchased, repurposed, and renovated to its current use.
-For over 16 years, he was the Executive Director of the International Sculpture Center, which he developed to become the largest organization for sculpture with 15,000 members in over 70 countries.
-It was there that he began and published Sculpture magazine, organized five International Sculpture Conferences and numerous international symposia, produced numerous international traveling art exhibitions, and lectured widely around the world.
+For over 16 years, he was the Executive Director of the International Sculpture Center, which he developed to become the world’s largest organization for sculpture, with 15,000+ members in over 70 countries.
+It was while he was there that he began and published Sculpture magazine, organized five International Sculpture Conferences and numerous international symposia, produced numerous international traveling art exhibitions, and lectured widely around the world.
 Previously, he was a division director with the SC Arts Commission, visual arts director for Spoleto Festival USA, and a curator and director of the art school at the Gibbes Art Museum in South Carolina.